marcelofern/marcelofern.github.io/notes/macos/initial_setup.md

 - Macos has also a very old version of openssl, which is incompatible with newer versions of other libraries (like Python), further enhancing the problem of having a brew dependency mismatching a system dependency.
+- If you are a developer, chances are you'll need Xcode.
+It turns out that you can't just "download it".
+You need to first create an Apple accound with your personal information and bank details, so that you can download it.
+There are several things that break if you don't have Xcode, as it provides many of the libs for development on a MacOs.

 ## Swap Command key for Ctrl key (maybe, I'm not doing it now.)
 Go to: